Auto-weighted Robust Federated Learning with Corrupted Data Sources: Introduction

-In this paper, we aim to to improve the robustness of federated learning when the data provided by some of the clients are corrupted.
+In this article, we aim to improve the robustness of federated learning when some of the clients are malicious, i.e., they actively corrupt the local training set by changing the features or the labels.
 We propose a novel solution, named Auto-weighted Robust Federated Learning (\arfl), to jointly learn the global model and the weights of local updates.
 More specifically, we first prove a learning bound on the expected risk with respect to the predictor and the weights of clients.
 Based on this theoretical insight, we present our objective that minimizes a weighted sum of the empirical risk of clients with a regularization term.
-We then theoretically show that the weights in the objective can be allocated by comparing the empirical risk of each client with the best $p$ clients ($p$-average).
-When the corrupted clients have significantly higher losses comparing with the $p$-average loss, their contributions to the global model will be downweighted or even zero-weighted, so as to play less important roles in the global model.
+We then theoretically show that the weights in the objective can be allocated by comparing the empirical risk of each client with the best $p$ clients.
+When the corrupted clients have significantly higher losses comparing with the benign ones, their contributions to the global model will be downweighted or even zero-weighted, so as to play less important roles in the global model.
 Therefore, by using \arfl, we can exclude potentially corrupted clients and keep optimizing the global model with the benign clients.

-To solve the problem in federated learning settings, we further propose a communication-efficient optimization method based on the blockwise updating paradigm~\cite{zheng2019communication}.
-Through extensive experiments on multiple benchmark datasets (i.e., CIFAR-10, FEMNIST and Shakespeare) with different neural network models\footnote{Code is available at \url{https://github.com/lishenghui/ARFL}}, we demonstrate the robustness of our approach compared with the state-of-the-art approaches~\cite{mcmahan2017communication, pillutla2019robust, blanchard2017machine, sattler2020byzantine}, showing up to $30\%$ improvement in model accuracy.
+To solve the problem in federated learning settings, we further propose a communication-efficient optimization method based on the blockwise updating paradigm~\citep{zheng2019communication}.
+Through extensive experiments on multiple benchmark datasets (i.e., CIFAR-10, FEMNIST and Shakespeare) with different neural network models, we demonstrate the robustness of our approach compared with the state-of-the-art approaches~\citep{mcmahan2017communication, pillutla2019robust, blanchard2017machine, sattler2020byzantine}, showing up to $30\%$ improvement in model accuracy.